En-Be/Linaeyeux_Processing/README.md

 Several scales available for sliding:

 - Paths and nodes
+- Hue
-- Random and ordered
+- Saturation
-- Light and dark
+- Value
 - Straight and curved
 - Cold and warm
-- Small and big
+- Size
 - Structured and free
 - Moving and still
 - Ephemeral and persistent
 - Soft and hard
-- Saturated and monochrome
 - Empty and full
 - Rigid and fluid
+- Idependent and alike
+- Value rigid and value drift

 All scales have an accompanying random scale